 - A lip balm-type soft solid texture (budder or wax)

 You get large amounts of THC with any of these extract forms, and using them has sent some people to the ER.
 The biggest danger is in preparing them, which typically involves using lighter fluid (butane).
 Making BHO wax at home has caused explosions and fires in a number of peoples’ homes, seriously burning them.

 Is hashish addictive?
 Are there any butane honey oil dangers in the BHO making process?
 That’s what many people want to know.
 Cannabis products are addictive and dangerous drugs by themselves, but they also make it easier to become addicted to heavier drug use.

-Although high-potency marijuana still remains most popular, smoking BHO is beginning to make its way into the weed smoking community.
+Although high-potency marijuana still remains the most popular, smoking BHO is beginning to make its way into the weed-smoking community.
 It’s stronger, faster and likely to have higher risks of quicker tolerance development and addiction.

 How Addictive Is Butane Hash Oil?